fullsmartdev/react-native/README.md

 * [react-native-simple-sound ★10](https://github.com/mikehedman/react-native-simple-sound) - Start, stop, and pause a sound. iOS only.
 Derived from https://github.com/zmxv/react-native-sound
 * [react-native-true-sight ★7](https://github.com/ScreamZ/react-native-true-sight) - A cross-platform video player with customizable controls for React Native.
 * [react-native-media-capture ★4](https://github.com/remobile/react-native-media-capture) - A media-capture for react-native
+* [react-native-tone ★1](https://github.com/oliviachang29/react-native-tone) - Generates simple sine wave, specify a frequency and amplitude.
+Play sound indefinitely or for a specified time interval (iOS only).

 ### Storage